Moana (singer): Recognition

 Moana won the grand prize at the 2003 International Songwriting Competition with her song "Moko".
 In 2003, New Zealand Herald described Moana's music as "music of great depth and beauty".

 In the 2004 Queen's Birthday Honours, Moana was appointed a Member of the New Zealand Order of Merit, for services to Māori and music.
 She is also a Life Time Recipient of the Toi Iho Māori Made Mark and received the 2005 Te Tohu Mahi Hou a Te Waka Toi Award from Te Waka Toi (Creative N.Z.), in recognition of her outstanding leadership and contribution to the development of new directions in Māori art.
 Moana received a Music Industry Award at the Maori Waiata 2008 Awards, also for her positive contribution to Māori Music.

-At the 2019 Taite Music Prize awards, Moana and the Moahunters won the seventh annual Independent Music NZ Classic Record award for Tahi, 26 years after its release.
+At the 2019 Taite Music Prize, Moana and the Moahunters won the seventh annual Independent Music NZ Classic Record award for Tahi, 26 years after its release.